Top 10 Things To Do In Malta

 - A stay in Mdina is not complete without a delicious

-piece of cake at this famous place called ‘Fontanella.’
+piece of cake at this famous place called ‘Fontanella Tea Garden.’

-- Sightseeing tour North Blue Tour - Drop off at Mdina main
+- Sightseeing North Blue Tour - Drop off at Mdina main

 3. Swim At One of Malta's Beaches

 Malta is surrounded by rocky and sandy beaches ideally to swim for many months during the year.
 Besides the beaches you can go to lidos and private pools.

 Malta has more hours of sunshine than any other European country.
 It makes it perfect to enjoy the numerous beaches with different charming characters.
 From very shallow sandy beaches ideal for children to deep blue sea for snorkeling and diving.

 discover what the best beaches in malta have to offer

 - On both islands you find a combination of sandy and rocky beaches each with their own

 - On many beaches you find facilities to accommodate your stay.